 - Use a sling to help them walk: Using a sling or a towel under their hips can help get an arthritic Great Dane outside for some time in nature.

 If your Great Dane starts to have problems with vision, it’s best not to rearrange the living room.
-It is amazing how well they can navigate in a familiar territory even when blind.
+It is amazing how well they can navigate in familiar territory, even when blind.

 Finally, the most important thing to remember is to spend special time together, even if it’s just cuddling on the couch.
 Great Danes are especially good cuddlers, and time together is what a happy senior dog will cherish most.

 We have a limited time to enjoy a unique and special relationship.
-Keeping your gentle giant happy, comfortable, cared for by your veterinarian and in familiar territory is a very simple thing for us to deliver.
-Savor each moment you have with your aging Great Dane.
+Keeping your gentle giant happy, comfortable, and cared for by your veterinarian and in familiar territory is a very simple thing for us to deliver.
+Savor each moment you have with your aging Great Dane!

 They will take up a huge space in your heart in a relatively short time!